Home | About me | Contact | Privacy

 Finding your seat

 If you find that someone is already sitting in your seat, simply tell them that you have a reservation ("Entschuldigung, ich habe diesen Platz reserviert.")
-Most Germans will vacate the seat cheerfully (real or feigned), although you may have to insist with an occasional squatter.
-Be sure to claim your seat as soon as you can-- reservations expire if you don't claim your seat within 15 minutes of departure.
+Most Germans will vacate the seat cheerfully (real or feigned), although occasionally you may have to insist with a squatter.
+Be sure to claim your seat as soon as you can — reservations expire if you don't claim your seat within 15 minutes of departure.

-Old-style paper reservation tags for compartment (left) and electronic reservation display
+Old-style paper reservation tags on a compartment (left)

 (Photos by Brian Purcell)

 If you have not reserved a seat, then look for a vacant seat and check to see if there is a reservation for it.
-Seat reservations will be shown via an electronic display next to the seat number, although note that these are sometimes are out of order.
+Seat reservations will be shown via an electronic display by the seat numbers, although note that these are sometimes are out of order.
 Some older trains still use small paper tags in a little plastic doohickey.
 In both cases, last-minute reservations may not be shown.

 Note that there are sometimes general generic reservations for people with small children (posted as "Kleinkinder"), for handicapped people ("Schwerbehindert"), and seats that the DB holds for last-minute sales (usually marked as "ggf freigeben", which means "surrender on demand"); you can sit in these if they're unoccupied, but if someone comes along saying they've reserved the seat, you'll have to move.
 Seats marked with "bahn.comfort" or something similar are for holders of a BahnCard and must be surrendered if someone claims them (although they might assume you also have a BahnCard and not even ask!), and seats marked "ggf reserviert" mean the reservation system is out-of-date (in which case, they'll probably all show this), and essentially has the same meaning as "ggf freigeben".